JohnnyJayJay/JohnnyJayJay.github.io/content/md/posts/combinatory-birdwatching.md

 bicomp f g = \x y -> f (g x y)
 ```

-This is the infamous "blackbird" combinator.
+This is basically the same as composition, except that `g` gets two arguments instead of just one.
+And this is what's known as the infamous "blackbird" combinator.
 Well, congratulations to me I guess, because this definition is valid and does exactly what we want.
 However, the twisted minds of lambda calculus magicians have come up with this wicked definition (it really is the same thing):

 ```haskell
 (.) . (.)